-Political consultant Jim Messina is the chairman of OFA and was the manager of President Obama’s 2012 reelection campaign.
+Political consultant Jim Messina was the chairman of OFA and was previously the manager of President Obama’s 2012 reelection campaign.
 Before that, he served as the White House deputy chief of staff for operations in President Obama’s first term after acting as the chief of staff for Obama’s first Presidential campaign.
 Messina has been the chief of staff for several Democratic members of Congress, including former Sen. Max Baucus (D-Montana), former Sen. Byron Dorgan (D-N.D.), and former Rep. Carolyn McCarthy (D-N.Y.).

-Jon Carson is the former executive director of OFA and a co-chairman of the board.
+Jon Carson was the former executive director of OFA and a co-chairman of the board.
 A veteran of numerous campaigns, including Illinois Democrat Tammy Duckworth’s failed campaign for the Congressional seat won by Peter Roskam (R-Illinois) in 2006 and one of Wisconsin Democrat Russ Feingold’s reelection campaigns, Carson joined Obama’s first presidential campaign as the director of voter contact and then national field director.
 Called a “damn genius” by the President he helped to elect, Carson helped amass President Obama’s multi-million-person campaign email list.
 In the White House, he worked first as the deputy assistant to the President and then under Obama confidant Valerie Jarrett as the operational director of the Office of Public Engagement.

 During Obama’s presidency, progressives criticized OFA for appearing to put then-President Obama’s influence up for sale.
 Left-wing commentary site Mother Jones accused President Obama of joining “a long line of presidents to offer exclusive access for big bucks,” offering to large donors “exclusive perks unavailable to run-of-the-mill Obama supporters.”
 The New York Times editorial board joined in on the condemnation, saying OFA’s practices were “a fancy way of setting a price for access to Mr. Obama” and that “the frantic pursuit of big money makes it impossible to call this a grass-roots effort.”
 The Times followed that if OFA did not limit donations to a few hundred dollars “it will be playing the same sleazy game that its opponents do , made even worse by the assent of the President.”